 Tips for mountain gorilla trekking

 Please note that these gorilla trekking tips favor both the visitors and the mountain gorillas themselves since trekking them calls for a lot of sensitivity and when searching for them deep down in the forests, one ought to observe these simple rules.
-The tips/important notes to observe during gorilla trekking in Uganda include;
+The tips/important notes to observe during gorilla trekking are as below.

 Mountain trekking experience requires a minimum age of 15 years.